Woman in Deep Relaxation Man Success Program Forest Scene

 The Subconscious Loop Behind Chronic Insomnia

-"Your subconscious learned to keep you awake.
-It can just as readily learn to let you sleep — it simply needs to be shown a different way."
+"Your subconscious learned to stay awake.
+It can learn to sleep again."

 How Hypnosis Works for Sleep